ADORSYS-GIS/XS2A-Sandbox/docs/running-modelbank.md

 ## Links to local Swagger Interfaces

-Following urls will access the swagger interfaces:
+Following URLs will access the swagger interfaces for all ModelBank components (except the Keycloak - it uses its own web UI):

 ### XS2A Interface

+External endpoints for TPPs in accordance with BerlinGroup API specification.

 ```
 http://localhost:8089/swagger-ui.html